-This page includes descriptions of cemeteries in Franklin County.
-These descriptions are primarily from Chapter II of Historical Records of Franklin County,Texas by B. F. Hicks and Doris Meek, and are reproduced here with their permission.
+This page includes photos, books, and descriptions of cemeteries in Franklin County.
+The cemetery descriptions are primarily from Chapter II of Historical Records of Franklin County,Texas by B. F. Hicks and Doris Meek, and are reproduced here with their permission.

 For updated cemetery descriptions and GPS coordinates, as well as an alphabetized listing of all-known burials in Franklin County cemeteries, consult the book Rural Cemeteries of Franklin County, Texas, updated in 2014.

 Large cemetery located in the southern end of the county.
 Cemetery contains approximately 300 graves and is in good condition.
 Burials probably started in the 1880's.
 The earliest tombstone is that of W.E.
 Mullinax who was born Nov.
 26, 1884 and died Jan 28, 1887.